SEND Information Report

 Curriculum, Teaching and Learning

-We have effective teaching across the academy which is monitored closely by Curriculum Leaders, Progress Leaders and Senior Leadership.
+We have effective teaching across the academy which is monitored closely by Curriculum Leaders, Middle Leaders and Senior Leadership.
 Student Support Plans are reviewed termly by teaching staff as well and new targets are suggested.
 The SENCo and her team provide additional objectives and strategies to assist staff who teach students with Education, Health and Care Plans (previously known as Statements of SEND).
 The SEND department supplies key information and support to all teachers of students with SEND, and shares good practice and advice from Outside Agencies by using the ANT system.

 We provide an extensive transition programme for Year 6 students which includes a Summer School and a Taster Day, as well as additional days for our more vulnerable students, including those with SEND.

 - Nurture classes- smaller groups for English and Maths

 - Reading intervention during form time